Mikku0/Django_games_app/README.md

 - **Message Search**: Add a search bar to filter messages by text.

-- **Responding**: Implement a responding to messages system in rooms
+- **Responding**: Implement a responding to messages system in rooms.

 - **Analytics**: Add simple statistics about number of written messages and displaying top users on home page